uci-iasl/website/README.md

 and proposals of further edits.
 The code in `draft` should always compile to a working website without errors.
-From there, whenever ready, the changes are merged into `master` for deployment.
+From there, whenever ready, the changes are merged into `release` for deployment.

 ### Content